West Rutland, Vermont

 West Rutland is a town in Rutland County, Vermont, United States.
 The population was 2,214 at the 2020 census.
 The town center, located in the south-central portion of the town and where about 87% of the population resides, is defined by the U.S. Census Bureau as a census-designated place (CDP).
 The town is part of the Rutland micropolitan NECTA.

-Local culture

-West Rutland has many small businesses, many of which are found on Marble Street, the town's main street.
-Other businesses include Boardman Hill Farm (including its associated solar farm) and the Carving Studio & Sculpture Center.